The Church Membership Directory

 “CMD” has a deep feature set with many subtle touches that make working with important church information easy and pleasant.
 Though very powerful, it is designed to be easy to use for church staff members.
 We’ll try to highlight major features, as well as provide a few screen grabs of the program so that you can see what it looks like.

-Pricing Information (all prices are in US dollars)
+Pricing Information for Self Hosted CMD (all prices are in US dollars)

 - CMD Download Version: $279.95